Patients

 Admitting and Pre-Op

-Check in at the admitting desk in the front lobby of the hospital at the time you are instructed to do so.
+• Check-In: Please check in at the admitting desk in the front lobby at your instructed time.

-• Your family will wait in the lobby until you are settled in your room.
+• Pre-Operative Area: You will be directed to the pre-operative area, while your family waits in the lobby until you are settled in your room.

-• A Nurse will review your past medical history, allergies, and current medications with you.
-Verifying that this information is correct will be important in determining your treatment before, during, and after surgery.
+• Medical Review: A nurse will review your medical history, allergies, and current medications.
+Accurate information is crucial for determining your treatment before, during, and after surgery.

-• You will sign an authorization form permitting your Surgeon to perform surgery at this time.
+• Authorization: You will sign an authorization form permitting your surgeon to perform the surgery.

-• An intravenous infusion (IV) will be started.
+• IV and Medication: An intravenous infusion (IV) will be started, and medication to help you relax may be administered.

-• You will go to the operating room on a cart.
+• Operating Room: You will be transported to the operating room on a stretcher.

-• Your family should go to the surgery waiting area and check in.
+• Family Waiting Area: Your family should proceed to the surgery waiting area and check in.

 What to Bring and Tips

-• If you use a CPAP, bring it with you.
+• Brace/Collar: If fitted prior to surgery, bring it with you.

-• Loose fitting clothes (You may bring your own pajamas to wear once the IV and other lines are removed after surgery.)
+• Clothing: Loose-fitting clothes and your own pajamas for post-surgery comfort after IV and other lines are removed.

 What to Expect During Your Stay